Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 The scheme is managed by HM Revenue & Customs (HMRC), and you can access your account through the government app.
 The account is maintained by National Savings and Investments (NS&I).

-How Much Can I Save, and How Much Could I Get?
+How Much Can I Save, & How Much Could I Get?

 You can deposit a maximum of £50 each calendar month ─ a maximum of £600 per year, or £2,400 over the four years if you don’t make any withdrawals.